 Pirates carousel, or Polka Marina in Dutch, was the highlight of this land.
 We walked right up to the ride and even Baby Girl was welcome to ride.
 It wasn’t anything special, reminded me of Slinky Dog in Disneyland Paris but the kids loved the Whale in the centre and the pirate theme had them over the moon.
 Baby Girl shouted”Argh” several times.

-The meals were not over priced, like many are in Disney Land Paris, but it was strictly dutch food.
+The meals were not over priced like many are in Disney Land Paris, but it was strictly Dutch food.
 Without a large international following, there really is no need to cater to anyone other than your home country, so I am not complaining.
-We tried some local foods, and at that price I didn’t mind exploring the menu, but I was not prepared to have the kids dislike the Chicken Nuggets.
-We went somewhere else for dinner and they had Spagetti Bolognese but they were too tired to appreciate the meal.
-In hind sight, I should have packed at least one meal as a picnic.
+We tried some local foods, and at that price, I didn’t mind exploring the menu, but I was not prepared to have the kids dislike the Chicken Nuggets.
+We went somewhere else for dinner and they had Spaghetti Bolognese but they were too tired to appreciate the meal.
+In hindsight, I should have packed at least one meal as a picnic.
 If not for the sake of the kids, but for my wallet as well; I can always do with one less meal at a restaurant.

 Every restroom had a baby changing station, which was great.
 And the larger venues had a separate restroom for the babies so both mom or dad could take care of business.
 I have already learned that Europeans are not shy people so when I saw the changing station was just a table in the middle of the room, and baby-bits were exposed to everyone, I was’t too surprised.

 I was thoroughly impressed with visiting Efteling Park with kids.
 There was plenty for the little ones to do, and even more for the adults, so one doesn’t need to feel guilty about leaving the kids behind and exploring alone.
 The park wasn’t too busy, even at peak daytime, which was great because I was not in the mood for long lines and crowded theme parks.